typesense/typesense-website/docs-site/content/guide/typesense-cloud/single-sign-on.md

 ## How much does SSO cost?

-Unlike [several companies](https://sso.tax/) that only offer SSO as a feature in their enterprise plans, we believe that good security is not an optional feature.
-So we make SSO available to all teams without any additional charges.
+We believe that good security is not an optional feature, so we make SSO available to all teams without any additional charges.

 ## How to configure SSO